- Motivations For Selling A Business

 Deposits obviously represent a certain amount of risk, but they do make sense from the seller’s point of view.
 Indeed, deposits have become a standard operating procedure for many entrepreneurs.

-If potential buyers are constantly sending them LOIs, they are receiving a lot of classified company information.
-These potential buyers gain access to their social security information, their tax returns, their competitor information, basically all of their financial information.
+If potential buyers constantly send them LOIs, they receive a lot of classified company information.
+These potential buyers gain access to their social security information, their tax returns, their competitor information, and basically all of their financial information.

 As a matter of course, many companies have started asking for a deposit to compensate for the work involved in providing this information.
 This helps cover the costs accrued during this process.